delph-in/pydelphin/docs/guides/setup.rst

 .. note::

-  In general, it is a good idea to use virtual environments to keep Python packages and dependencies confined to a specific environment.
+  It is strongly recommended to use virtual environments to keep Python packages and dependencies confined to a specific environment.
 For more information, see here: https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments